 Yes, I share the majority of my life with all of you.
 And I love every minute of it.
 I have been able to create a career out of this process, and for that I cannot thank you enough.
 Because without you, this wouldn’t be possible.
 That being said, I’ve faced a lot of criticism in the past for the moments and lessons I have shared in an almost brutally honest way over the years.
 When criticized, I admit that I usually take it quite personally.
 It’s not to say that this is right or wrong, because we all face life in the way we are best equipped to, but every little moment of this journey is a part of who I am – both personally and professionally.
 So in the past few months, when I feel as though I have let my personal and professional responsibilities suffer, it has taken a serious toll on me mentally.

 But what am I to do?
 How do I “fix” this?
 I think the first step is coming to terms with the fact that experiencing anxiety and my issues with mental health are not things to be fixed.
 There is nothing wrong with me and this is all part of my journey to understand my strengths and my weaknesses.
 I do think I need more structure in my life and have to try to get past the idea that asking for help and actively seeking it out is not a flaw.
+Whether that comes from antidepressants, CBT, or even an alternative treatment such as using cannabis products bought from the Area 52 website.
+The important thing is that the person suffering looks for help and does not try to battle their problems alone.
+In fact, I know that many people struggling with anxiety and depression have implemented certain methods of coping into their lives by the way of cannabis, and some have even gone as far as reading information about growing marijuana to potentially start their own little personal supply.
+Of course, this isn’t going to be legal everywhere but, hopefully, more and more places will legalize it soon so that more people can get the benefits of this plant.
+For example, it has many properties that can reduce stress levels as well as improve mood, so those interested in going down this route (without growing it themselves) may want to go shopping at i49 today.
 The world we live in is more connected with each new day.
 But I think that sometimes, we all portray one version of ourselves to others and that maybe that isn’t our truest selves.
 And sometimes, this version of ourselves is actually quite disconnected from the greater truth.
 I think it’s why so many of us opt to keep these feelings to ourselves.
 But when it comes down to it, I built Do The Daniel on the realness of every day life.
 That’s why our newest iteration embraces Real People Doing Real Things™

 My connected truth is messy, and that’s okay.
 I miss my Dad terribly and I am embracing that I need to talk to a professional about the loss I have experienced.
 I want to work on being a better and more supportive husband, because it’s easy to lash out at those who are closest to me.
 I want to work towards being able to stop shutting out the world when it all feels too much, because it only makes the process feel more lonely.
 I want to remind myself that I am one person trying his best and that I will ultimately make mistakes.
 I want to admit that I need help running a business and that relinquishing power is not a loss of control, it’s a necessity.
 I need to focus on those who support me as much as I support them, and wish those who are no longer a part of life well.
 I want to stop letting myself get so upset when people don’t understand what I do and how I’m doing it, because it’s not their story.
 I want to find ways to cope with the anxiety that ebbs and flows from this process, because it will never go away.
 It is a part of me, and an important aspect to understand so that it will help me realize how it no longer dominates the way I see the world.